-Abusive relationships and abuse are about power: forcibly taking power from one person for the gratification of another.
+Abusive relationships – all abuse – are about power: forcibly taking power from one person for the gratification of another.

 Abusive relationships.
 Abuse.
 It can happen to anyone.
-As a horrific crime.
-In the most seemingly loving of relationships.
-Or even by accident.
+Sometimes it happens as a horrific crime.
+Sometimes it happens in the most seemingly loving of relationships.
+Or, sometimes, just by accident.

 It’s not just wicked stepmothers out of fairy tales, evil stepfathers with a horrendous ‘other’ agenda or deranged psychopaths who are the abusers.
-Although theirs may be the most dramatic and ‘newsworthy’ stories.
+Although theirs may be the most dramatic and ‘newsworthy’ stories that we get to hear about on TV.

-Abusive relationships, significant and real abuse, also slip by us on a daily basis, without our even realizing it.
-In fact, I would say that the effects of unkindness, ignoring and other non-dramatic abuses, present in many abusive relationships, build up over the years, causing significant – even equal – effect.
+Abusive relationships, significant and real abuse, also slip by us on a daily basis without our even realizing it.
+In fact, I would say that the effects of unkindness, ignoring and other non-dramatic abuses, present in many abusive relationships, build up over the years, causing significant – even equal – affect.

 Sadly the first abusive relationships we experience are sometimes from the very people who would instantly give their lives for us.
-Along with their sacrifice and endless love, parents certainly don’t mean to hurt us.
-In fact, they would never believe they could do such a thing.
+Along with their sacrifice and endless love sometimes comes abuse, physical or emotional.
+Parents certainly don’t mean to hurt us.
+In fact, they would never believe they could ever do such a thing.

 This awful behaviour is not ‘in our genes’.
 It is simply learned.
-An adult experiences the pain of abuse as yesterday’s child and passes it on to today’s child.
-Our parents may have experienced less than perfect parenting from their parents, who may experiences abusive relationships from theirs, and so it passes on, from generation to generation.
+Nothing fancy.
+An adult experiences the pain of abuse when he was yesterday’s child and passes it on to today’s child.
+Our parents may have experienced less than perfect parenting from their parents, who may have experienced an abusive relationship in their past.
+And so it goes on, passed from generation to generation.

-As a counsellor I am honoured to be able to help others realize they can choose their path and set off on it.
-I am grateful my life is filled with purpose.
+As a counsellor I am honoured to be able to help others, first realize they can choose their path.
+And then to set off on it.
+I am grateful for this comforting and fulfilling sense of purpose.

-It has taken me a lifetime to better understand abuse – and I’m still open to learning daily.
-I am interested not only in what we understand as abuse but the sarcasm, neglect or unkindness that, especially when coming from a loved and trusted parent, can seriously affect a sensitive child.
-This is also abuse: insidious abuse: abusive relationships.
+It has taken me a lifetime to better understand abuse – and I’m still learning daily.
+I am interested not only in what we understand as abuse but the sarcasm, neglect or unkindness that, especially when coming from someone we love and trust, can seriously affect us.
+It can equally hurt us now or as the sensitive child we may have been.

-My hope is that after you read the articles on this website, you will recognize abuse easily, in others or in yourself.
-If you, or a friend of yours, need help, go to your school counsellor.
+My hope is that after you read the articles on this website, you will recognize abuse more easily, in others or in yourself.
+If you, or a friend of yours, need help, go to your school counsellor, talk to your pastor or seek out a regular counsellor.
 There are also links to various hotlines here on this website.

-a) Adult children (and children) of narcissistic parents need to heal so they can learn and pass on good parenting.
+a) Adult children (and children) of narcissistic parents need to heal so they can learn what ‘normal’ really looks like and pass on good parenting.

-b) Invisible emotional abuse is present in so many ‘ordinary’ families: together we can stop it and be the loving parents we intend.
+b) Invisible emotional abuse is present in so many ‘ordinary’ families.
+It is often behind so-called teenage ‘acting out’ and various addictions.
+Together we can stop this abuse, learn other ways to satisfy our deepest needs and be the loving parents we intend.

 b) Explore obvious child abuse and the forms this abuse takes.
-We have a duty in law, every one of us, to report it so those suffering can be helped.
+We have a duty in law, every one of us, to report it, to police or social services, so those suffering can be helped.

-c) Understand and explore ‘elder abuse‘; ‘institutional abuse‘; ‘wife abuse‘; ‘husband abuse‘; ‘employee abuse‘ and other forms of abuse.
-In understanding abuse, we can break the chain.
+c) Understand and explore ‘elder abuse‘ (and elder’s abuse of their adult children); ‘institutional abuse‘; ‘wife abuse‘; ‘husband abuse‘; ‘employee abuse‘ and other forms of abuse.
+In understanding abuse, with help, we can break the chain.

 d) Know what best to do when you see abuse and how to deal with it, legally (because every person in some countries has a legal duty to report it) and morally.